canonical/matter-pi-gpio-commander/README.md

 ## Hardware Compatibility

-Until now, this snap will work on the following hardware:
+This snap is expected to work on the following hardware:

 - RPi 4 Model B Rev 1.x
 - RPi 400 Rev 1.x